 Many malocclusions are inherited, which means genetics plays a key role in their appearance.
-Inherited problems include; crowding of teeth, too much space between teeth, or the improper alignment of the teeth to each other.
-Another cause of malocclusion is acquired characteristics.
-This happens by trauma (accidents); thumb, finger or pacifier sucking causes some acquired malocclusions.
-Whether inherited or acquired, many of these problems affect not only permanent alignment of the teeth but facial development and appearance as well.2
+Inherited problems include crowding of teeth, too much space between teeth, extra or missing teeth or the improper alignment of the teeth to each other.2 Another way orthodontic problems occur could be a result of trauma (accidents); thumb, finger or pacifier sucking, dental disease, early or late loss of baby teeth and other causes.2

-Crooked and crowded teeth are hard to clean and maintain.
-This may contribute to conditions that cause not only future tooth decay but also eventual periodontal disease and potential tooth loss.
-Orthodontic problems can also contribute to abnormal wear of tooth surfaces, inefficient chewing or misalignment of the jaw joints, which can result in chronic headaches or facial pain.
-If left untreated, many orthodontic problems may become worse.
-Orthodontic treatment to correct the problem, is often less costly than dental care to treat the problems that can develop in later years.1
+Orthodontic treatment helps teeth fit better (alignment and occlusion) - crooked and crowded teeth are hard to clean.
+These issues may contribute to future dental disease, like decay or periodontal disease.
+Orthodontic problems can also contribute to abnormal wear of tooth surfaces, inefficient chewing or misalignment of the jaw joints.
+If left untreated, many orthodontic problems may become worse.2

-Children and adults can both benefit from orthodontics, because healthy teeth can be moved at almost any age.
-Because monitoring growth and development is crucial to managing some orthodontic problems, the American Association of Orthodontics recommends that all children have an orthodontic screening no later than age 7.2 Some orthodontic problems may be easier to correct if treated early.
-Waiting until all the permanent teeth have come in, or until facial growth is nearly complete, may make correction of some orthodontic problems more difficult.
-An orthodontic evaluation at any age is advisable if a parent, family dentist or the patient's physician has noted a problem.
+Children and adults can benefit from orthodontics, healthy teeth can be moved at any age.2 Because monitoring growth and development is crucial to managing some orthodontic problems, the American Association of Orthodontics recommends that all children have an orthodontic screening no later than age 7.2 Some problems may be easier to correct if treated early.
+Waiting until all the permanent teeth have come in, does not allow the orthodontist to recommend appropriate treatment at the appropriate time, using natural growth to help in aligning in the teeth.2 An orthodontic evaluation at any age is advisable if a patient/parent, family dentist or the patient's physician has noted a problem.

-The orthodontist and staff will teach patients how to best care for their teeth, gums and braces during treatment.
-The orthodontist will instruct patients (and/or their parents) how to brush, floss, and, if necessary, suggest other cleaning aids that might help the patient maintain good dental health.
-Keeping the teeth and the braces clean requires more precision and time than normal cleaning, and must be done two to three times every day if the teeth and gums are to be remain healthy during orthodontic treatment.
-Patients with braces must be careful to avoid hard and sticky foods.
-They must not chew on pens, pencils or fingernails because chewing on hard things can damage the braces.
-Damaged braces will almost always cause treatment to take longer, and will require extra trips to the orthodontist's office.
-If the patient plays contact sports the orthodontist may recommend a special mouth guard to protect the braces and the patient's lips, tongue and teeth.
-Braces usually do not interfere with the playing of musical instruments, but practice and a period of adjustment may be necessary.4
+The orthodontist and dental team will teach the patient how to best care for teeth, gums and braces during treatment.
+Instructions on how to brush and floss may be given, as well as tips on how to eat certain foods (like cut up an apple – don’t bite into it).
+Keeping the teeth and the braces clean requires more precision and time than normal cleaning, maintaining excellent oral health during treatment is important.
+Patients with braces must be careful to avoid hard and sticky foods, and not chew on pens, pencils or fingernails because chewing on hard things can damage the braces.
+If playing in contact sports your orthodontist may recommend a special mouth guard to protect the braces and your lips, tongue and teeth.

 Talk to your dentist about your questions and concerns regarding orthodontic treatment.